jaredc23/Houston-We-Have-a-Problem/README.md

   * This folder is located in **C:\\Users\\Name\\Documents\\Arduino\\libraries\\**
 ## Arduino Code pt.
 2

-This part is the easiest, just open test.ino, inside of the folder **Arduino\\test**, and upload test.ino.
+This part is the easiest, just open test.ino, inside of the folder **Arduino Program\\test**, and upload test.ino.
 If you get errors, go back to Arduino pt1 and make sure everything is in the correct folder.

 ## C++ Program